utilmind/MySQL-migration-tools/README.md

 However, the Windows and Linux versions of the `db-dump` script are not equal.
 * the 🪟**Windows** version is designed for complete migration of all databases from one PC to another (make exact copy of all local databases recreating them from scratch), while the purpose of
 * the 🐧**Linux** version is to create dumps of *one* specific database using the separate configs for each separate database and the task scheduler/crontab for automatic dumps.
-Dumps produced by Linux script don't recreate the entire database, only importing objects (updated tables, functions, triggers etc) available in the dump.
+Dumps produced by Linux script doesn't recreate the entire database, only importing objects (updated tables, functions, triggers etc) available in the dump.

 ---